A-Parr/hello-world/README.md

 # hello-world
-All about a pansexual, demi-goddess, that loves you. &lt;3
+All about a pansexual, demi-goddess, that walks the olde path.